Theodore Whitmore

-Theodore Eccleston Whitmore, OD (born 5 August 1972) is a Jamaican former professional footballer.
-He is the former head coach of Jamaica national football team.
+Theodore Eccleston Whitmore, OD, (Born August 5, 1972) is a Jamaican former professional footballer.
+He is the former head coach of Jamaica national team.

 Club career

 Whitmore attended St. James High School in Montego Bay, Jamaica.
 During his late teens, he worked as a Baked Goods delivery assistant with National Continental Foods, now National Baking Company, in Montego Bay before moving on to play football in the Jamaica National Premiere League.
 By default, he left his job at National Continental foods after the salesperson he worked for was terminated for stabbing a defenseless office employee in early 1992.
 As a very skillful and creative for a player despite his tall frame, he started his club career at Montego Bay Boys Club, and has since played for Violet Kickers and Seba United in his native Jamaica.
 He was signed on a free by English league side Hull City following a one-week trial with the club, where he played together with compatriot Ian Goodison, until an accident in Jamaica cut short his Hull career.
 Whitmore made his debut in an F.A.
 Cup tie against Macclesfield.
 On his league debut, away at Rochdale, Whitmore scored a league debut goal.
 During his 77 games for Hull, he became something of a fan favourite during a relatively unhappy time for the club; who were lurking in the basement of the English Football League, struggling with financial insecurities.
 Scottish team Livingston acquired his services in 2003, and in June 2004 he signed for Tranmere Rovers.
 He had his contract terminated in January 2006 by mutual consent.
 He returned to Jamaica to become player/coach for his former team Seba United.